Last Updated on March 11, 2023

 On a trip to the Philippines, we usually spend time in Manila and visit some of the family-friendly sites there.
 If you can handle the terrible traffic, there is a lot to enjoy in Manila.
-A few favourites include DreamPlay (an indoor kids activity center based on DreamWorks), and Art in Island (a trick art museum).
+A few favorites include DreamPlay (an indoor kids activity center based on DreamWorks), and Art in Island (a trick art museum).
 For something a little more cultural, you can’t go wrong with Lakbay Museo, an interactive cultural museum, or the historic walled city of Intramuros.

 From Manila, it’s only a quick flight to one of the stunning tropical beaches.
-Some of our favourite beach destinations are Boracay and Bohol.
+Some of our favorite beach destinations are Boracay and Bohol.
 The beaches in the Philippines have been called some of the most beautiful in the world and they definitely live up to the hype.

 No matter your preferred speed, there are activities for everyone at the beach.
 Those with adventurous inclinations might enjoy parasailing or helmet diving.
 If you’re looking for a more laid-back experience, you might prefer paddleboarding or a relaxing massage on the beach.
-And young travellers will love the soft, fine sand and the calm waters.
+And young travelers will love the soft, fine sand and the calm waters.

 Depending on your interests, you can also find fascinating geological features in the Philippines like the rice terraces in the north and the famous chocolate hills in Bohol.

-Like most places in Southeast Asia, the exchange rate can be very favourable depending on where you’re from.
+Like most places in Southeast Asia, the exchange rate can be very favorable depending on where you’re from.
 And as an added bonus, it’s common for locals to speak at least some English, so communication typically isn’t too challenging.

 A trip to the Philippines has so much to offer.
-The food is delicious, then people are friendly, and you can always find activities to keep everyone in the family entertained.
+The food is delicious, the people are friendly, and you can always find activities to keep everyone in the family entertained.
 It’s a perfect place for a fun family getaway!

 Martha is the mother of three fun-loving young boys and the creator of GoPlaces With Kids, a blog focused on helping families explore the world- whether through family travel or cultural crafts and activities at home.

-Our favourite beach near San Diego is La Jolla Cove.
+Our favorite beach near San Diego is La Jolla Cove.
 It features seven miles of coastline with jagged rocks, white sand beaches, and crashing waves.
 There are coves to explore and places to swim.
 You can enter the area free of charge.
 Typical beach activities, such as surfing, snorkeling, and kayaking, are available there.